In a Nutshell:

 • And Demo

 All of these default to a 15-minute duration except for Demo, which defaults to a five-minute duration.
-But this chair does feature a massage timer that allows you to add or subtract time from any massage you select – from a minimum of 5 minutes and an absolute maximum of 30 minutes, which is a nice touch on an entry-level machine.
+However, this chair does feature a massage timer that allows you to add or subtract time from any massage you select—from a minimum of 5 minutes to an absolute maximum of 30 minutes, which is a nice touch on an entry-level machine.

 OS Champ with light grey faux leather upholstery and the chair's 18 airbags located at the shoulders, arms, and leg ports